error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

               NOT object type or physical regime.

-  With professional spectroscopy measuring the right physics (local gravitational redshift), SEG achieves world-class validation.
+  With professional spectroscopy measuring the right physics (local gravitational redshift), SSZ achieves world-class validation.

 ================================================================================
 ```

-**Translation:** SEG doesn't fail on specific astronomical objects or regimes.
+**Translation:** SSZ doesn't fail on specific astronomical objects or regimes.
 The 51% catalog result was limited by **data format incompatibility** (measuring cosmological redshift instead of local gravitational effects, incomplete kinematic parameters, photometric uncertainties).
-Professional ESO spectroscopy measures **exactly what SEG predicts** (local gravitational redshift at specific radii with complete velocity data) and achieves **97.9% accuracy**.
+Professional ESO spectroscopy measures **exactly what SSZ predicts** (local gravitational redshift at specific radii with complete velocity data) and achieves **97.9% accuracy**.
 This is a data quality story, not a model limitation story.

 ---